-    DomainKeys Identified Mail (DKIM) is an authentication mechanism to help protect both email receivers and email senders from forged and phishing email.
+DomainKeys Identified Mail (DKIM) is an authentication mechanism to help protect both email receivers and email senders from forged and phishing emails.

-The steps for enabling the domain verification might be different based on your email server specifics and we will go over the basic steps you'll need to follow.
+The steps for enabling the domain verification might be different based on your email server specifics.
+We will go over the basic steps you need to follow.

-- Click Enable to enable and verify the new domain name.
+- If you get a 'This domain is not enabled' warning, click Enable to enable it and verify the new domain name.

 - Sign in the DNS provider for your domain.